You flip a switch and turn on the lights. Pretty simple, right?

 All things need cell energy to function and survive.
 Most living things rely on natural light to power this process.
-Natural light encompasses a wide range of wavelengths and colors, but it’s the red and near infrared wavelengths that makes the difference.
+Natural light encompasses a wide range of wavelengths and colors, but it’s the red and near-infrared wavelengths that make the difference.
 By concentrating these wavelengths, you can concentrate their benefits of stimulating the mitochondria in your cells, which is the cellular powerhouse.

 Before you get any creative ideas, you can’t just pull out your red Christmas lights and stand in from of them hoping for a miracle.
 Red light therapy at home must use medical-grade LED lights with a concentrated wavelength.
 More specifically two wavelengths of red light in particular—660 nanometers and 850 nanometers.
 These specifications deliver the best biological response.

 The former, 660 nanometers, is more quickly absorbed by the skin, making it the go-to for dermatologist and cosmetic treatments, while 850-nanometer wavelengths penetrate deeper into your body to help with muscle recovery, joint pain, and full-body health.

 Are There Any Side Effects to Red Light Therapy?

 Red light therapy is not UV rays, is not a laser or intense pulse light, and is completely non-invasive.
 As of today (2019) there are no known side effects of red light treatment.
 But I might mention that overuse can be a little tiring on the body if you haven’t built up to using it regularly.